+Lab: 30 Minutes

-Lab: 15 Minutes This module provides a high-level overview of Microsoft® SQL Server[TM] 2000 platforms, architecture, components, and security.
+This module is a high-level overview of Microsoft® SQL ServerTM 2000 platforms, architecture, components, and security.
 It also identifies and defines key SQL Server terminology and concepts.
 This module discusses how well SQL Server integrates with Microsoft Windows® 2000 and other Microsoft server applications.
 It concludes with an overview of SQL Server database administration and implementation activities, as well as SQL Server application design options.